Metal-666/GodotUtilities/README.md

   - Controls
     - `Range.ValueF()` - retrieve the value of a `Range` node as a `float`.
     - `Range.ValueF()` - retrieve the value of a `Range` node as a rounded `int`.
+    - `Tree.SetColumn(int index, TreeColumnData treeColumnData)` - a shortcut to `Tree.SetColumn*` methods.
+Set all column properties with a single object.
+    - `Tree.SetColumns(IEnumerable<TreeColumnData> treeColumnDatas)` - sets all Tree columns using the above method.
   - LINQ
     - `IEnumerable.If(bool condition, Func<IEnumerable<TSource>, IEnumerable<TSource>> branch)` - branches inside LINQ chains.
   - Math